iforddow/direct-next/README.md

+Note: This is a generated README.
+I will be making a real one soon, but for now this is AI's sloppy description of what I asked it for.

 # Direct-Next

 Direct-Next is a powerful integration solution that enables seamless connection between Next.js websites and Directus CMS.
 This project provides everything you need to quickly build content-driven websites with visual editing capabilities.